An independent advisory committee is responsible for making our interventional procedures recommendations.

 Our guidance does not consider how much the procedures would cost the NHS, or whether the NHS should allocate funding for them.
 These decisions are made at a local NHS level and usually on a case-by-case basis.

-Why do we publish this type of guidance?
+Why we publish this guidance

-This means that it can be difficult for healthcare professionals to be fully informed about the possible risks and benefits of procedures that are emerging within UK clinical practice.
+This means that it can be difficult for healthcare professionals to be fully informed about the possible risks and benefits of new procedures as they become available within UK clinical practice.